 In this exercise we will use several of the thousands of contributed R packages, in addition to the standard packages supplied with a fresh installation of R.

-To get new packages, use the "Install" toolbar button of the "Packages" tab in RStudio, and ask that packages sp^3 and $gstat^4$ be installed; see Figure 2.
+To get new packages, use the "Install" toolbar button of the "Packages" tab in RStudio, and ask that packages sf3, the sp4, the gstat5 and the ggplot26 packages be installed, along with their dependencies.